cguccione/Language_Identification_Project/README.md

 8.Compare Similar Values
 	a.Creates a new function called SORT_SIM that finds the highest number in the list of training data and then outputs the name of that language

+Files to Create:
+1.Need to download all the training data and create appropriate files named after that language 2.Need to download the  test file containing the mystery language

+Main() Structure for Milestone 1:
+1.Apply both error catching functions: ERROR_CATCHING and ERROR_CATCHING2
+2.Creates a similar class to one listed above which uses the DATA_to_TRIG and TRIG_to_FREQ functions 3.This data is then being placed into a vector that lines up with the order listed on the grade sheet

+Main() Structure for Milestone 2:
+1.Apply everything from Milestone 1, except edit the class so
+	that is like the one in the original outline not the one from Milestone 1 2.Apply the TEST_vs_TRAIN function
+3.Apply the SIM function
+4.Apply this SORT_SIM function